 Clarify stakeholder roles and responsibilities with our easy-to-follow guide.
 Get started now!

-Education and assessment
+5) Education and Assessment

 b) Grading consistency: Teachers and grading committees use Standard Deviation to ensure consistent grading practices.
 It helps maintain fairness in assessment.